yuval-beiser/algo-trading/AllCode.md

 crossind1 = true
 Then
 begin
-buytocover shortbuyingPower2 Shares Next Bar at Market;
+buytocover  Next Bar at Market;
 crossind2 = true;

 // Generate an intra-bar alert